dsyer/spring-xd-module-runner/README.md

 ```

 To be deployable as an XD module in a "traditional" way you need `/config/*.properties` to point to any available Java config classes (via `base_packages` or `options_class`), or else you can put traditional XML configuration in `/config/*.xml`.
 You don't need those things to run as a consumer or producer to an existing XD system.

+## Module or App

+Code using this library can be deployed as a standlaone app or as an XD module.
+In standalone mode you app will run happily as a service or in any PaaS (Cloud Foundry, Lattice, Heroku, Azure, etc.).
+Depending on whether your main aim is to develop an XD module and you just want to test it locally using the standalone mode, or if the ultimate goal is a standalone app, there are some things that you might do differently.

+### Module Options

+Module option (placeholders) default values can be set in `/config/*.properties` as per a normal XD module, and they can be overridden at runtime in standalone mode using standard Spring Boot configuration (e.g. `application.yml`).
+Because of the way XD likes to organize options, the default values can also be set as `option.*` in `bootstrap.yml` (in standalone mode) or as System properties (generally).

+## Local Configuration

+The `application.yml` and `bootstrap.yml` files are ignored by XD when deploying the module natively, so you can put whatever you like in there to control the app in standlone mode.